-On the fifth day, I noticed something that Daniel mentioned during our podcast: the ability of a full-spectrum nootropic to allow one to respond gracefully to difficult things—specifically an increased sense of empowerment in how one deals with the difficult challenges that arise in life.
-Instead of going into overwhelm or hopelessness or devastation, Daniel describes that a Qualia user may feel capable of doing what needs to be done in the presence of challenge.
+On the fifth day, I noticed something that Daniel mentioned during our podcast: the ability of a full-spectrum nootropic to allow one to respond gracefully to difficult things — specifically an increased sense of empowerment in how one deals with the difficult challenges that arise in life.
+Instead of feeling overwhelmed, hopeless, or devastated, Daniel describes that a Qualia Mind user may feel capable of doing what needs to be done in the presence of a challenge.

 In other words, the normal morning stress did not faze me.
 This was getting interesting.

-Since recording the podcast with Daniel, I've noticed two more interesting phenomena while continuing to take Qualia.
+Since recording the podcast with Daniel, I've noticed two more interesting phenomena while continuing to take Qualia Mind.

 Less internal emotion and drama.

-This includes feeling less concern about what other people think or about proving something to the world.
+This includes feeling less concerned about what other people think or about proving something to the world.

-The best way I can describe this is that I spoke and argued and debated and podcasted and had phone calls with far fewer vocal “ups and downs.”
-Sure, I suppose this could be a bad thing if I were, say, an opera singer, but pretty good for getting business done like a well-sharpened sushi knife—cutting straight through the flesh of a conversation or problem like butter.
+The best way I can describe this is that I spoke, argued, debated, podcasted, and had phone calls with far fewer vocal “ups and downs.”
+Sure, I suppose this could be a bad thing if I were, say, an opera singer, but pretty good for getting business done like a well-sharpened sushi knife — cutting straight through the flesh of a conversation or problem like butter.

 Sense of “aha.”

-The final unpredictable sensation I'm now experiencing while taking Qualia is that of epiphany, which I'd describe as a sense of “aha” or revelation about things that involve though synthesis.
-This was a pretty cool hidden gem that has led to breakthroughs in business and personal areas that I was originally stuck.
-I've actually been forced to begin carrying my Moleskin notebook around more religiously because thoughts and epiphanies have begun to strike me at any moment.
+The final unpredictable sensation I'm now experiencing while taking Qualia Mind is that of epiphany, which I'd describe as a sense of “aha” or revelation about things that involve thought synthesis.
+This was a pretty cool hidden gem that has led to breakthroughs in business and personal areas in which I was originally stuck.
+For a time, I even began carrying a journal notebook around more religiously because thoughts and epiphanies began to strike me at any moment.
 Brainstorms.
 Big picture business insights.
-Sudden plot breakthroughs for my work of fiction.
+Sudden plot breakthroughs for a work of fiction or cookbook.
 You get the idea.
 All good things.

 What on earth is in this stuff?
 Let's find out.